Maha-India/Maha-India-Application/SECURITY.md

 ## Reporting a Vulnerability

 For minor vulnerabilities, we suggest you to use the issue tracker template for security vulnerabilities.

 For moderate vulnerabilities, please [Email us](mailto:mahaindia360@gmail.com).

-For severe vulnerabilities, follow the same procedure as for moderate vulnerabilities, but you must include the contact of a non-profit programmer capof resolvthe vu, given that this applhas been created by school st, not professional software developers.
+For severe vulnerabilities, follow the same procedure as for moderate vulnerabilities, but you must include the contact of a non-profit programmer (who won't charge any fees whatsoever)capable of resolving the vulnerability, given that this application has been created by school student, not professional software developers.